 After stopping for lunch at a local restaurant, our adventure takes us to Donghwasa Temple, where our discoveries reveal a side of Daegu that harkens back to its ancient roots.
 Upon arriving at the temple, we'll meet with a resident Buddhist monk who will give us an orientation tour of the temple.
 Tonight, we'll partake in a special Buddhist dining ceremony, a discussion on Korean Buddhist culture, and a candlelight meditation.

-As the night winds down, we break up into groups of four and sleep as our hosts do, enjoying an overnight stay in the communal Buddhist living quarters on thin, futon-like floor mats.
-Each shared room includes air conditioning and a private bathroom with a shower.
+As the night winds down, we sleep as our hosts do, enjoying an overnight stay in Buddhist living quarters on thin, futon-like floor mats.
+Each room includes air conditioning and a private bathroom with a shower.
 While these clean but minimalist accommodations are much simpler than those we'll enjoy elsewhere on the trip, in return we'll be repaid with a truly unique experience—the chance to observe and take part in the Korean Buddhist way of life.

 Today we'll have the option to rise early and join the monks in their morning chanting ritual.
 Or, for those who prefer to sleep in a little more, we'll all convene for breakfast.
 Then we'll wrap up our time in Daegu with an outdoors meditation walk before departing for Gyeongju.

 Perched at the lip of the East Sea, Gyeongju was a capital of the Silla rulers for a millennium starting in 57 BC.
 With such a storied past, Gyeongju houses an abundance of historic treasures—including South Korea’s largest collection of tombs, temples, rock carvings, pagodas, palace ruins, and Buddhist statuary.
 In fact, this is how the city got its nickname of “the Museum Without Walls.”